image of cooling paper reaction on computer screen

 From Co-op to Full Time Job Offer—Before Graduation

-Sharon Melul Steinfeld, BS, industrial engineering and MS, Engineering Management, completed co-ops at Hasbro as a project engineer on the Transformer toy line, and at PriceWaterhouseCoopers as a management consultant for company mergers.
+Sharon Melul Steinfeld, BS, industrial engineering, and MS, engineering management, completed co-ops at Hasbro as a project engineer on the Transformer toy line, and at PriceWaterhouseCoopers as a management consultant for company mergers.
 Sharon got a full time job offer 18 months before graduating and contributes this to her co-op opportunities.

 Recent News